 While video conferencing has long been leveraged by organizations as a cost effective solution for the interview process, an increasing number of businesses are using video calls as a fraud deterrent.
-A recent review from the Federal Trade Commission indicated that over 1.6 million cases of online fraud were reported in 2019 alone, with a large majority being directly linked to eCommerce scams.
-And while Amazon has always been proactive in ensuring account security measures, there are some critics who feel the introduction of video verification may be excessive.
+While Amazon has always been proactive in ensuring account security measures, there are some critics who feel the introduction of video verification may be excessive.

-According to a BuzzFeed article published last year, numerous users expressed concerns that Amazon would be using its heavily criticized facial recognition technology as part of the seller verification process, leading to questions about both privacy, data security and facial recognition's accuracy.
+According to a BuzzFeed article published in 2019, numerous users expressed concerns that Amazon would be using its heavily criticized facial recognition technology as part of the seller verification process, leading to questions about both privacy, data security and facial recognition's accuracy.

-Amazon, however, has indicated they're not currently using facial recognition technology as part of the seller verification program.
-Instead, it's just one solution in a an active counter fraud initiative that includes the recent introduction of intellectual property accelerators and the establish=hment of a new Counterfeit Crimes Unit working in close partnership with federal law enforcement authorities.
+Amazon, however, has indicated they're not currently using facial recognition technology as part of the seller identity verification program.
+Instead, it's just one solution in an active counter fraud initiative that includes the recent introduction of intellectual property accelerators and the establishment of a Counterfeit Crimes Unit working in close partnership with federal law enforcement authorities.

 Can Video Verification Help Third Party Sellers On Amazon?